Warrior II Pose

 Step Three

 Now take a breath and then breathe out as you bend your right knee down to a right angle.
-Bend down far enough so that your leg becomes parallel to the floor and level.
+Bend down far enough so that your thigh becomes parallel to the floor and level.
 Your shin should be perpendicular to the floor with your right knee directly above your right ankle.
 Press your left heel back firmly into the floor to balance as you bend the right knee.

 Step Four